http://Thriveworks%20Verywell%20Mind%20award%20Logo%20for%20Best%20online%20therapy%20for%20addiciton%20of%202024

 • You are not alone—we understand what you are facing.
 Our professionals are dedicated to supporting their clients.

 If you are ready for treatment, the therapists are ready to get started too.
-When you contact our office, you may have your first appointment within 24 hours.
+When you contact our office, you may have your first appointment within the same week.
 A scheduling specialist will answer your call and help you make an appointment.
-We offer evening and weekend sessions, but we do not put our clients on a waitlist.
+We offer evening and weekend sessions.
 Many insurance plans are accepted.
 Let us be your ally as you fight addiction.
 Contact us today.

 Pricing & insurance